 Use your imagination, and anything you have on hand, to make your collage.
 Some of the favorite items I have used are magazines, photos, and ribbon.
-Check out this list of creative collage materials to jump start your imagination.

 - Decide what glue to use.

 There is no glue that is the perfect option for all collage projects.
 The kind of glue you use will depend on the materials you are using and the results you want.
-Follow these glue guidelines and choose the glue that works best for you.

 - Create your collage.

 Once you have your base, the items you will use to create your collage, and the appropriate glue, you can start making your project.
 You can try to plan it out a little bit by arranging your collage items on your base before you glue it down.
 You can also just start gluing them down all over the base.
-You can use a scissors or utility knife to cut the items you are using into the desired shapes and sizes.
+You can use scissors or a utility knife to cut the items you are using into the desired shapes and sizes.
 You can also experiment with tearing your items.
 Once your collage items are all in place, set it aside and let it dry.

 If you need a little inspiration to get you started with your collage crafting, there are many collage ideas out there, on the internet and in books.
 The more you experiment with making collages, the more creative ventures you may come up with.